All Episodes

 I believe we'll be back at the White House around midnight to focus on two pressing priorities.

-Between now and then, when the president gets back, a pressing concern is uh the actual breakout of blatant economic warfare by the Chinese Communist Party against the United States of America.
+Between now and then, when the president gets back, a pressing concern is the actual breakout of blatant economic warfare by the Chinese Communist Party against the United States of America.

-This comes with a uh letter, the um the um Chinese Companies Party Xi sending notifications to countries about component parts and about trade restrictions and controls, part a big part of this gets down to rare earths,
+This comes with a letter, The Chinese Communist Party, Xi, sending notifications to countries about component parts and about trade restrictions and controls.

-particularly heavy rare earths that are used in our industrial process, and people have argued that particularly with magnets and these other things that President Trump thought they worked out a rapprochement or an accommodation back in June with Scott Bessant uh and Peter Navarro and uh our trade representative that we had worked out a uh rapprochement.
+And people have argued that, particularly with magnets and these other things, that President Trump thought they worked out a rapprochement or an accommodation back in June with Scott Besant and Peter Navarro and our trade representative that we had worked out a rapprochement.

 They look at this as a leverageable moment.

-Um, and this is quite serious.
+And this is quite serious.

 You've got guys on CNBC today and in the Financial Times saying, hey, we should have stockpiled these things.